Respect for Human Rights

 Develop an organizational structure to promote human rights awareness with the president as the responsible person.

-Implement human rights awareness training for all executives and employees at least once a year.
+Implement human rights awareness training for all directors, officers and employees at least once a year.

-Establish provisions for the prevention of sexual harassment and establish an in-house consultation desk.
+Establish rules for the prevention of sexual harassment and set up an in-house consultation desk.

-- In order to solve human rights problems, such as sexual harassment and power harassment, we set up a consultation desk (hot line) accepted by internal and external experts and strive to realize a workplace environment where employees can work more easily.
+In order to solve human rights issues, such as sexual harassment and other various types of harassment, we have set up a Hotline System (Whistle Blower System), through which employees seek the advice of internal and external experts, and have been striving to realize a better workplace environment for employees.

 Respect for Human Rights in the Value Chain